microsoft/LightGBM/docs/Python-API.md

         Is unbalance for binary classification
     seed : int
         Random number seed.
+    nthread : int
+        Number of parallel threads
+    silent : boolean
+        Whether to print messages while running boosting. sigmoid : float
+        Only used in binary classification and lambdarank.
+Parameter for sigmoid function. max_position : int
+        Only used in lambdarank, will optimize NDCG at this position. label_gain : list of float
+        Only used in lambdarank, relevant gain for labels.
+        For example, the gain of label 2 is 3 if using default label gains.
-    drop_rate : float
+        None (default) means use default value of CLI version: {0,1,3,7,15,31,63,...}. drop_rate : float
         Only used when boosting_type='dart'.
 Probablity to select dropping trees. skip_drop : float